-$6,000 scholarships awarded to all students enrolled in the next program at the St. Paul branch of The Massage School!
+$7,000 scholarships are being awarded to all students who enroll in the next program at the St. Paul branch of The Massage School!

 $3,800 tuition (after the scholarship).

-We are awarding $6000 scholarships to all students admitted to the next program at our St. Paul location.
-This means the total tuition paid for the entire program will be $3,800.
-We collect the tuition in 4 installments of $950.
-The first payment is collected during the third week of the program, and the next payments are collected at roughly 10 week intervals.
+We are awarding $7000 scholarships to all students admitted to the next program at our St. Paul location.
+The tuition amount before the scholarship is $10,800.
+After the $7,000 scholarship the total tuition paid by the student for the entire program will be $3,800.
+We collect the tuition in 12 monthly installments of $312 (after a $50 enrollment deposit.)

 The class times at the St. Paul location are Tuesdays and Thursdays 6:30pm to 10:30pm, and Saturdays, 10am to 6pm.
-There are also some clinical hours available on Wednesdays, Fridays, or Sundays.
+There are also clinical hours available on Wednesdays, Fridays, and/or Sundays.

 Anatomy and Physiology